loganlebanoff/loganlebanoff.github.io/content/home/about.md

 Hi!
 My name is Logan Lebanoff and I am a 3rd-year Ph.D. student in Computer Science at the University of Central Florida.
 My research interests include Natural Language Processing, Automatic Text Summarization, and Deep Learning.
 I am currently under the advisement of [Dr. Fei Liu](http://www.cs.ucf.edu/~feiliu/) in the [UCF NLP group](http://www.nlp.cs.ucf.edu/).

-My current research is on abstract summarization of news articles.
+My current research is on abstractive summarization of news articles.
 More specifically, I am working on multi-document summarization, which seeks to take a cluster of multiple articles and create one summary.
 This requires special care to emphasize the most important information, while also avoiding redundancy that is common in multi-document clusters.